IDIAMath/idiamath.github.io/docs/JSXGraphExamples/JSXGraphExamples.md

 ## Coordinate Transformations
 + [Polar coordinates](./IntArea2D-polarKoord.html)
 + [Spherical coordinates](./demo3d-sphere4.html)
++ [Spherical coordinates](./SphericalCoordinatesWithCuttingPlane.html) One set is hard coded in the applet, now try to fit the other on.
+It is possible to

 ## Vector Fields
 + [Slope Field](./slopefield-plot-input.html) Slopefield of a function $$f:\mathbb{R}^2\to\mathbb{R}$$ like $$y'(x)=f(x,y)$$ is plotted, a trajectory thru $$(x,_0,y_0)$$ is plotted.
 The function can be modified by an input field.